Moinom/Rosenbot-v2/README.md

 More info [here](https://dev.twitch.tv/docs/authentication).

 ## Install your Discord bot
+### Clone this repository
+### Configuration
-First clone this repository, then you'll also need to create a config file which will hold the names of the Twitch streamers you want to announce in your Discord server, the channel ID you want to post in, your bot's token and Twitch's oAuth token and link.
+Create a config file which will hold the names of the Twitch streamers you want to announce in your Discord server, the channel ID you want to post in, your bot's token and Twitch's oAuth token and link. \
 An example config.json would look like this:
 ```
 {